codepath/android_guides/Managing-Threads-and-Custom-Services.md

 );
 ```

+See additional options for control by reviewing [this advanced guide](http://thegreyblog.blogspot.com/2011/12/using-threadpoolexecutor-to-parallelize.html).

+#### Executing Runnables on ThreadPoolExecutor

 Next, we can queue up a `Runnable` code block to execute on a thread in the pool with:

 ```java